cgustave/fgtconfig/README.md

 Cedric GUSTAVE

 ##### Branches :
 It is recommended to use the 'release' branch.
 The 'master' branch is mainly used for development and may be not always working.
+`git clone -b release git://github.com/cgustave/fgtconfig.git`

 #### Description :